microsoft/BotFramework-WebChat/samples/20.a.upload-to-azure-storage/README.md

 ## Background

 Direct Line provides a temporary storage of user attachments, up to 4 MB per attachment for about 24 hours.
-If user need to upload for more than 4 MB, it is always advised to use your own storage.
+If end-user need to upload for more than 4 MB, it is always advised to use your own storage.

 > When handling user input such as attachments, please verify if the attachment is free of inappropriate content and is what your bot expected to receive.